pedalpete/it/readme.md

 Therefore, an i2c component has a few special methods

+#### path (number) required
+This is the path address on i2c bus.

+#### address (hex) required
+This is the device address to send commands.

 #### init get set (array || object)
-each command sent to the i2c bus is expected to be an array.
+Eeach command sent to the i2c bus is expected to be an array, if only one command needs to be sent, you can provide a single object.

 The array holds a series of objects, each object representing a single command which is either write or read.